adrianmarino/datitos/README.md

 # Datitos

 * [Datitos: Aprendizaje profundo](https://datitos.github.io/curso-aprendizaje-profundo/)
 * [T.P.
-N°2 - Aprendizaje Profundo 2021 by Datitos](https://www.kaggle.com/c/tp-n2-aprendizaje-profundo-2021-by-datitos-v2): Can you predict what position a soccer player plays based on the stats that the FIFA 19 game keeps on him?
+N°2 - Aprendizaje Profundo 2021 by Datitos](https://www.kaggle.com/c/tp-n2-aprendizaje-profundo-2021-by-datitos-v2): Can you predict what position a soccer player plays based on the stats that the FIFA 19 keeps on him?

 ## Requeriments